benwoltz/oci-fusion-print/README.md

 ## Prerequisites and postrequisites

 There are some tasks outside of OCI and this Terraform stack that you will need in order for this solution to work.
-Those tasks are outlined below, lease see the [blog] (https://www.ateam-oracle.com/post/using-oci-for-secure-on-prem-printing-from-oracle-fusion-bi-publisher) and [video] (https://www.youtube.com/watch?v=6xJo-njF1r0) for more information
+Those tasks are outlined below, please see the [blog] and [video]

 * FastConnect or IPSec VPN Tunnel from OCI to on-premise
 * Printer or print server on-premise